bexelbie/bexelbie.github.io/_posts/2016-08-12-no-one-hates-your-phone.md

 a bad old phone experience.

 Apps get updated constantly.
-Many users have it done in the background and don't even know they got updated.
+Many users have it done in the background and don't even know the update happened.
 New app features work just like new software features.
 They can often come with greater resource demands.
 App authors also like to use the new features of the operating system.

 Do you remember when notifications became easily available in the phone